gramener/gramex/gramex/apps/guide/admin/README.md

     YAMLURL: $YAMLURL/admin/
     ADMIN_LOOKUP:
       url: $YAMLURL/lookup.xlsx
       id: user                   # user column in Excel sheet has the user name
-      role: role              # role column in Excel sheet has the user role
     ADMIN_USER: ['alpha']        # Always allow user `alpha`
     ADMIN_ROLE: ['admin']        # Also allow anyone with role as admin
+    LOGIN_URL: /admin            # Url to show login page for admin page
+    LOGOUT_URL: /logout          # Url to logout
 ```

 By default, admin site can be accessed by any user when using `127.0.0.1`.